conorcarrion/Webhook-hiring-challenge/Challenge.md

 - Set up pylint and a Dockerfile to build a container for the python microservice
 - Set up a `docker-compose.yml` file that starts both the database and the docker container locally
-- Publish this code to a private github repository and invite user `alexmreis` as an external collaborator for review, or send a zip file of the code (including .git) to `alex@revend.ai`
+- Publish this code to a private github repository and invite us as an external collaborator for review.

 **Some tips**